KyleAMathews/typefaces/packages/gamja-flower/README.md

-# typeface-ibm-plex-serif
+# typeface-gamja-flower

-The CSS and web font files to easily self-host “IBM Plex Serif”.
+The CSS and web font files to easily self-host “Gamja Flower”.

 ## Install

-`npm install --save typeface-ibm-plex-serif`
+`npm install --save typeface-gamja-flower`

 ## Use